linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 In this exercise, you are helping one of the country managers to analyse the click quality for some newly signed-up publishers.
 You may use [this dataset file](https://docs.google.com/spreadsheets/d/1M-Nr0AbOhIxpJfuWEwM2C4zBUl2NIDcbJXFm0l_RR2c/edit?usp=sharing).

-You are required to use pivot table feature (in either Excel or Google Sheets) to show your result.
+You are required to use pivot table feature to show your result.
 In the first sheet of your spreadsheet, briefly explain your findings.

+Please submit your answer in Excel file or a Google Sheets link.

 ### Exercise 4